AdobeDocs/commerce-on-cloud.de-DE/help/cloud-guide/routes/caching.md

 >[!NOTE]
 >
 >Sie können keine Platzhalter im Cookie-Namen verwenden.
-Verwenden Sie entweder einen präzisen Cookie-Namen oder stimmen Sie alle Cookies mit einem Sternchen (`*`) überein.
-Beispielsweise sind `SESS*` oder `~SESS` derzeit **ungültige** Werte.
+Use either a precise cookie name or match all cookies with an asterisk (`*`).
+For example, `SESS*` or `~SESS` are currently **not** valid values.

-Cookies haben die folgenden Einschränkungen:
+Cookies have the following restrictions:

-- Sie können maximal **50 Cookies** im System setzen.
+- There is a set maximum of **50 cookies** in the system.
 Andernfalls löst die Anwendung eine `Unable to send the cookie.
 Maximum number of cookies would be exceeded` Ausnahme aus.
+To increase the number of cookies to 200, apply the [MDVA-12304 patch](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/release-notes.html) using using the [Quality Patches Tool](https://experienceleague.adobe.com/en/docs/commerce-learn/tutorials/tools/quality-patch-tool).
 - Die maximale Cookie-Größe beträgt **4096 Byte**.
 Andernfalls löst die Anwendung eine `Unable to send the cookie.
 Size of '%name' is %size bytes` Ausnahme aus.

 ### `default_ttl`